-Performances popped up in public places all over Town Center last May and June!
+Performances popped up in public places all over Town Center in our last season!

 Live Arts is the first project of the Programs & Festivals Committee, a new group formed by the Arlington Commission for Arts and Culture.
 This pilot effort was organized in partnership with artists, and it was designed to encourage public performance and creation in the Town.
 The group invited diverse artists to step out and share their expertise on sidewalks, parks, and plazas where people gather and enjoy outdoor entertainment.